smcclab/smc-course/_deliverables/03-lens-performance.md

 1. the **performance materials** (zip file of patches, code, scores, instructions, etc---everything needed to produce your performance)

-2. the **ensemble performance of your artefact** at the LENS final concert (we will record the concert)
+2. the **ensemble performance of your artefact** at the LENS final concert

 The final performance and collaboration with other LENSers are important aspects of the assessment, so don't neglect these parts when developing your artefact.

+{:.info-box}

+A note on collaboration: your performance must include meaningful collaboration/interaction with at least one other LENS member.
+Since the final performances now no longer need to be live (see box above) the interaction similarly doesn't have to be "live"---it could be more like the group AVD entries---but you still need to make it clear how your performance/artefact allows for deep & engaging collaboration (and how you'll communicate this collaboration to the audience as well).

 ### Marking criteria {#marking}